framework-one/framework-one.github.io/source/documentation/4.0/reference-manual.markdown

     public any function renderData( string type = "", any data = "", numeric statusCode = 200, string jsonpCallback = "" )

 Although this form is deprecated, FW/1 will only issue a deprecation warning (written to the console log) for `statusCode` and `jsonpCallback` in 4.0.
 In a future release, these will require a framework setting in order to be used and the `type` and `data` arguments will cause deprecation warnings.

+### public any function renderer()

+This returns the same "builder" expression that `renderData()` returns so that you can add settings and headers piecemeal in your controllers. _New in 4.0._

 ### public void function setBeanFactory( any factory )